averinaleks/bot/README.md

 `data_handler_service.py` fetches prices from Bybit using `ccxt` and exposes `/price/<symbol>` and `/ohlcv/<symbol>`.
 `model_builder_service.py` trains a small logistic regression when you POST features to `/train`.
+Predictions are requested via `/predict` using `{"features": [...]}` where the first element usually represents the price.
+For backward compatibility a single `price` value is also accepted.
 The service supports multi-class problems via `LogisticRegression(multi_class="auto")` and returns an error if the labels contain only a single class.
 `trade_manager_service.py` opens and closes positions on Bybit via